 Boca is located 15 miles south of Vallarta.
 If you don’t have a car, take the orange and white bus at the corner of Basilio Badillo y Constitucion in the Romatic Zone.
 The fare is less than $.50 (8 pesos) one way.
 Get off at the Boca de Tomatlan stop and walk the short distance to the beach.
-You could also go by taxi or Uber.
+You could also get there by taxi or Uber.
 By car, take Hwy 200 south of of downtown to Boca.
-Other things to do in the area: Fernandos

-If you really want to get off the beaten path for the day or longer, take one of the water taxis from Boca and go further down the coast to Yelapa.
+If you really want to get off the beaten path for the day, or longer, take one of the water taxis in Boca and go further south down the coast to Yelapa.
 The fact that it’s only accessible by boat adds to it’s charm.
-It’s the loveliest little town right on a beautiful calm curve of coast.
-The arrival by boat looks like something from a magazine.

-One of the don’t miss things in Yelapa is the pie or “pay” they make there.
-Yes pie.
-For about thirty years, the pie lady of Yelapa has been making pies and selling them on the beach.
-There are several flavors to choose from.
-When I visited, I was offered a choice of chocolate, coconut or cheese.
-But I’ve read of other flavors including a lime that I’m dying to try.
+Besides it’s beauty, Yelapa is probably most famous for the pie or “pay” made there.
+Yes, I said pie.
+For almost thirty years, the pie lady of Yelapa has been making pies and selling them on the beach.
+You can try one or try them all.
+There’s chocolate, coconut or cheese and I’ve read there’s a lime flavor.
+I’m dying to try that one!

 If you are just there to lounge in a chair, there are plenty of restaurants to choose from.
 I picked a place at the end of the beach called Juanitos.
-They serve seafood but also had Mexican favorites like queso and fajitas.
-I ended up having my fav, mahi mahi and of course a Pacifico because it wouldn’t be a day at the beach without one.
+They not only serve seafood but also have Mexican favorites like queso and fajitas.
+I ended up having my fav, mahi mahi and of course a Pacifico because it wouldn’t be a day at the beach in Mexico without one.

 Getting to Yelapa

 Yelapa is located about 30 minutes by water taxi from Boca.
 From Puerto Vallarta you can take the orange and white bus at the corner of Basilio Badillo y Constitucion in the Romatic Zone.
 The fare is less than $.50 (8 pesos) one way.
 Get off in Boca de Tomatlan stop and once you walk into town just ask someone about a water taxi to Yelapa.
-They leave about every hour and when I was there the roundtrip fare was $180 pesos or about $10 USD.
+The taxis leave every hour.
+The roundtrip fare was $180 pesos or about $10 USD.
 If you don’t want to travel to Boca by bus, you can now take a water taxi from Los Muertos beach in Vallarta.
-The price is a little more and it would take quite a bit longer to get there from PV.
-If you do decide to go from here, there are plenty of stands along the beach and malecon offering tours.
+There are plenty of stands along the beach and the malecon offering tours.

-Sayulita is a little bit bigger than the places I’ve already mentioned here but still not a huge.
-There is a considerable more amount of shopping and dining but in a very low key chill atmosphere, which is the purpose in being at the beach in Mexico to begin with.
+Sayulita is a little bit bigger town than the other places I’ve already mention here but still has a very low key chill atmosphere which is why you are at the beach to begin with.
 Or at least that’s why I’m there.

-It offers a lot in the way of water activities and is a favorite for surfers.
-The protected waters and the shape of the coast there makes it the perfect place to learn if that’s something you’ve been wanting to do.
+You can do as much or as little as you want in Sayulita.
+It’s protected waters and the shape of the coast makes it the perfect place to learn to surf if that’s something you’ve been wanting to do.
 There’s also plenty of shopping, art, yoga and spas for the less active.